Cornwall Good Seafood Guide logo

 Description

-A relative of the lobster the crawfish is a beautiful spiny crustacean that was once far more common around Cornish shores.
+A relative of the lobster, the crawfish is a beautiful spiny crustacean that was once far more common around Cornish shores.
 Unlike a lobster they are an orange golden colour and are covered in spines. they also lack large claws, instead being equipped with spikey multi-purpose front legs and huge antennae.
 Crawfish are highly prized by the French and the Spanish and are suffering from overfishing throughout their range although stocks appear to be recovering in recent years in Cornish waters.

 Sustainability Overview

-In 2022 a total of 51 tonnes of crawfish were landed to Cornish ports with a value of £1.27k (MMO data).
+In 2021 a total of 38.3 tonnes of crawfish were landed to Cornish ports with a value of £982k (MMO data).

-Updated January 2024
+Updated April 2024

 Sustainability ratings for this species